pocketlabs/react-native-lastcrash/README.md

 # React Native LastCrash SDK

-> **⚠️ Beta Notice:**
-> This SDK is currently in beta and intended for development use only.
-APIs may change before the stable release.
-> **Do not use in production applications.**
-> Version 1.0 is expected in August 2025.
-Please wait for the stable release before deploying to production applications.

 A React Native SDK for LastCrash - a comprehensive crash reporting and analytics solution that captures screenshots, monitors app state, and uploads crash reports with visual context.

 ## Features